lee-lindley/plsql_utilities/README.md

 You can't even trap it in the PTF function itself because you don't get to put any code there; it is generated by the SQL engine before it ever calls the PTF DESCRIBE method.
-The *app_csv_pkg.write* and *app_csv_pkg.get_clob* procedures that take a SQL string as input will trap that error and report it in a little more helpful way, but if you are opening your own cursor, you will get ORA62558, and the explanation is less than helpful.
+The *app_csv_pkg.write* and *app_csv_pkg.get_clob* procedures that take a SQL string as input will trap that error and report it in a little more helpful way, but if you are opening your own sys_refcursor, you will get ORA62558, and the explanation is less than helpful.
 This [post](https://blog.sqlora.com/en/using-subqueries-with-ptf-or-sql-macros/) is where I found out about the cause.

+I believe this issue has been addressed in later releases, but I do not currently have any systems higher than 19.6 to test upon.

 ## to_zoned_decimal